 Off the beaten track in Nara

 One of my favourite things to do in Nara was taking the paths through forests which led us from Todaiji Temple to the mountain, where we got to see even more temples and shrines.
 It was a very peaceful walk, very secluded and totally off the beaten track.

-I loved Nara and I wish I couldn't spend more than one day exploring all it's corners.
+I loved Nara and I wish I couldn't spend more than one day exploring all its corners.
 Why would you like to go to Nara?
 What are the things to do in Nara that you are most excited about?